Plywood is one of the most widely used timber products manufactured from thin sheets of wood veneer.

-CARB (California Air Resources Board) is a department within the cabinet-level California Environmental Protection Agency and consists of the Motor Vehicle Pollution Control Board and the Bureau of Air Sanitation.
+CARB (California Air Resources Board) was established in 1967 as a department within the cabinet-level California Environmental Protection Agency and consists of the Motor Vehicle Pollution Control Board and the Bureau of Air Sanitation.

 Plywood is constructed of odd number of wood veneer plies glued together and cross-bonded.
 Such construction provides stability, strength and high resistance to vibrations and shocks, warping and splitting.
 Plywood is manufactured of various wood species.
 For the production of European plywood are mostly used beech, birch, spruce, poplar.
 Birch plywood has fully birch plies.
 Plywood birch/alder has birch face layers in high grades and birch or alder in low grades.
 The core is birch/alder combined.

 Regulation No 995/2010 of the European Parliament and of the Council issued on October, 20, 2010 (known as Timber Regulation) lays down the obligations of timber market operators: